9 of the best Method feeder reels

 What to look for in a Method Feeder fishing reel

-Method Feeder fishing can be very demanding on your tackle, especially when the fish are feeding well and you are constantly casting and retrieving your feeder.
-Generally this style of angling requires a lot of accuracy so the first thing to look for when deciding which is the best method feeder reel is a good quality line clip, as more often than not, you will require the use of it.
+Method Feeder fishing can be very demanding on your tackle, especially when the fish are feeding well, and you are constantly casting and retrieving your feeder.
+Generally, this style of angling requires a lot of casting accuracy, so the first thing to look for when deciding which is the best method feeder reel is a good quality line clip, as more often than not, you will require the use of it.
 A solid, metal or plastic line clip that you can easily slip the line under is perfect, you don't want one that is too tight as this can cause your mainline to damage as it hits it frequently.

-Due to the strenuous nature of fishing the Method, and the generally large, hard fighting fish you'll be catching its always wise to choose a reel hat has a quality gear system that will be able to cope with the pressure you'll be putting it under.
+Due to the strenuous nature of fishing the Method, and the generally large, hard fighting fish you'll be catching its always wise to choose a reel that has a quality gear system that will be able to cope with the pressure you'll be putting it under.
 A method feeder reel that has a good line lay will be a massive advantage in helping you cast any distance combined with a line roller that will stop the line twisting up when retrieving the feeder.
+Team the reel up with a good carp feeder rod and you'll have a setup that will tame any commercial fishey carp.

 Glossary